Seven characteristics of the modern consumer

 As smart retailers think about the challenges and opportunities that lie ahead, data and analytics remain at the center of their thoughts.
 But what, exactly, are they thinking?

-At Retail’s Big Show in New York City, we brought together three leading technologists from the retail industry to help us describe and define today’s consumer – and how retailers are responding to this new consumer.
+We brought together three leading technologists from the retail industry to help us describe and define today’s consumer – and how retailers are responding to this new consumer.

 The seven characteristics they’ve identified are: